Seizure types

 In the field of neurology, seizure types refer to clinically and electrographically defined categories of seizures, based on observable features, underlying mechanisms, and diagnostic findings.
 A seizure is a paroxysmal episode of altered behavior, sensation, awareness, or autonomic function resulting from abnormal, excessive, or synchronous neuronal activity in the brain.

-Seizure classification plays a central role in the diagnosis and treatment of epilepsy and related disorders.
-It guides therapeutic decisions, informs prognosis, and supports communication among clinicians, researchers, and patients.
-The International League Against Epilepsy (ILAE) is the primary body responsible for defining seizure classifications.
-Its frameworks have evolved to reflect advances in neuroimaging, electrophysiology, and clinical semiology.
-The most recent system, published in 2025, introduces refined seizure categories aimed at improving diagnostic accuracy and clinical utility.
+Distinguishing between seizure types is important because different types of seizures may have different causes, outcomes, and treatments.
+The International League Against Epilepsy (ILAE) is the primary body responsible for defining seizure classifications, and the most recent system was published in 2025.